rykerish/duolingo_scraper/README.md

 ### On Windows < 10

 Run `py scrape_duo.py` and follow the instructions (I have tried to make them as clear as possible).

+## Importing into Anki

+Open Anki, click "Import File" and choose the resulting `<language>.tsv` file.

+Set the card Type to `duolingo` (from the Template), and select your target deck; fields should be separated by Tab.

+**Make sure the "Allow HTML in fields" option is checked or you won't have audio and images.**

+Unless you modified the script or did not use the default fields when running the script, the field mapping should be done automatically.

+Now you can just import and practice!